California

 • Buyers are still dealing with large down payment demands on top of the mortgage payment

-Prices have not fallen enough to offset the damage from higher financing costs.
+Prices haven't fallen enough to offset higher financing costs.
 So even when buyers hear that rates dipped from earlier peaks, the payment still feels out of reach.

-Why a small rate change is not the whole story
+Why a small rate change isn't the whole story

 Your monthly housing cost is shaped by: